 However, they are anything but predatory, often making slow and deliberate movements – they never pounce at or pester people.

-This is a large dog breed, but a considerate one, with a good mix of long and short hair across their bodies that is easily managed.
+This is a large dog breed, but a considerate one, with a good mix of long and short hair across their bodies that are easily managed.

 How big is a full-grown American Alsatian?